maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 # Crowdsec Bouncer Traefik plugin

-This plugins aims to implement a Crowdsec Bouncer into a traefik plugin.
+This plugin aims to implement a Crowdsec Bouncer in a traefik plugin.

 > [CrowdSec](https://www.crowdsec.net/) is an open-source and collaborative IPS (Intrusion Prevention   System) and a security suite.
 > We leverage local behavior analysis and crowd power to build the largest CTI network in the world.

-The purpose is to enable treafik to authorize or block requests from IP based and their reputation and behavior.
+The purpose is to enable treafik to authorize or block requests from IPs based on their reputation and behavior.

-The crowdsec utility will provide the community blocklist which contains highly reported and validated IP banned from the crowdsec network.
+The crowdsec utility will provide the community blocklist which contains highly reported and validated IPs banned from the crowdsec network.

 When used with crowdsec it will leverage the local API which will analyze traefik logs and take decisions on the requests made by users/bots.
 Malicious actors will be banned based on patterns against your website.